 A useful exercise for this is helping to teach them to ask for help.
 Consider that the skills needed to ask for assistance from another person involves a series of complicated decisions and levels of self-awareness that they may not have.

 For many students with Aspergers, this remains a problem in at least some of the situations they encounter.
 Therefore, it may not be as simple as saying to them that they should ask for help.
 To provide help in this area the teacher or parent can build in steps and strategies for seeking assistance.

 One method is to use cue cards as reminders to children with Aspergers to ask for help if they need it.
 These cards can be keyword taped in their notebooks or other prominent places where they will notice them.

 Another strategy to ask for help is the use of visual signals.
-Check marks on work at various points can help remind students to ask the teacher to have their work checked is one signal that is useful.
-These strategies help the student with Aspergers to increase their independence which is a desired outcome for parents and teacher, along with the student themselves.
+Checkmarks on work at various points can help remind students to ask the teacher to have their work checked is one signal that is useful.
+These strategies help the student with Aspergers to increase their independence which is the desired outcome for parents and teacher, along with the student themselves.

 Helping a Child with Aspergers who is a Visual Learner

 Many students with Aspergers are visual learners and think in pictures instead of words.
 Therefore, visual aids with pictures or cards representing the words are an aid to foster learning engagement and recall.
 Concrete materials are invaluable in teaching mathematical concepts.
 These aids can be further enhanced if they’re tied into what a particular student is interested in.

 Students with Aspergers can often have a narrow set of interests or be fixated on a particular subject.
 However, this can be used to facilitate engagement and motivation by using books or constructing maths problems around their favourite subjects.